samvdjagt/wvdquickstart/devops.md

 trigger: none
 ```
 At the top of the pipeline, you will find its name defined, as well as a link to a *variables.yml* file.
 This file contains certain parameters used in the automation - to learn more about this, check out the <a href="customize" target="_blank">Customize</a> section.
 You can also see that there's currently no *trigger* set for the pipeline, which means it will never automatically start running (with the exception of the initial deployment).
-If you want to further develop the WVD Quickstart and automate future WVD Deployments, you can learn more about <a href="https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/azure-repos-git?view=azure-devops&tabs=yaml#ci-triggers" target="_blank">triggers in DevOps pipelines</a>.
+If you want to further develop the WVD QuickStart and automate future WVD Deployments, you can learn more about <a href="https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/azure-repos-git?view=azure-devops&tabs=yaml#ci-triggers" target="_blank">triggers in DevOps pipelines</a>.

 #### Processing Input Parameters
 ```